Plumsail/forms-docs/SharePoint/designer/containers.rst

 .. list-table::
     :widths: 10 40

+    *   - Spacing
+        - Choose what space is between different elements in the Stack container in pixels.
+Default value is 15
     *   - Overflow
         - Property that controls what happens to content that is too big to fit into an area.